 A collaboration with Kennedy Krieger Institute has resulted in a sophisticated, interdisciplinary internship opportunity that graduates highly qualified leaders in special education and the neurosciences.
 These carefully selected fellows are receiving an intensive experience at Kennedy Krieger, which, along with Towson University courses, will result in an ADMIN I certificate.

 The Presidential Scholar has funded the initial development of a course to strengthen the skills of teachers so they may effectively teach their students to be successful writers.
-The course will be offered in Baltimore County schools during the spring of 2014.
+The course continues to be offered in Baltimore County schools.

 Universal Design for Learning